Old Age Security Return of Income Guide for Non-Residents

 Note

 Do not include capital gains from mortgage foreclosures or conditional sales repossessions.
-You may also leave out part of the capital gain or loss from the disposition of your principal residence.
+You may also leave out part of the capital gain or loss from the disposition of your residence.
 For more information, see Income Tax Folio S1-F3-C2, Principal Residence.

 - the proceeds of disposition